Toe Injury

 Compensation is split into general and special damages, which cover the different factors that are considered when calculating your compensation amount.
 General damages cover the physical pain and injuries, as well as the psychological impact, while special damages cover any financial losses you have incurred.

-What is the Process of Making a Personal Injury Claim?
+What Is the Process of Making a Personal Injury Claim?

 Making a personal injury claim for a toe injury involves several key steps.
 Here is a general overview of the process: